Presented is an examination of the various ways

 Imparting Emotion: Colour served a purpose for a mostly illiterate audience.
 How?
 By choosing a colour for a scene to match its emotion, it helped the less literate to understand at least the general gist of a play.

 Colours Might Represent:

-These were not used universally, but give an idea of how an entire audience, regardless of pedigree or education, might enjoy and understand a performance, and thus be more likely to atend.
-This is little different from today where commerciality must be a viable goal for any organisation or performance business -- regardless of how extreme its productions become.
+These were not used universally, but give an idea of how an entire audience, regardless of pedigree or education, might enjoy and understand a performance, and thus be more likely to attend.
+This is little different from today where commerciality must be a viable goal for any organisation or performance business -- regardless of how extreme its productions might become.